Candice Swanepoel Models A Sexy Black Swimsuit

 In addition to modeling for Victoria’s Secret and Tropic of C, the beauty has modeled for Chanel, Tom Ford, Oscar de la Renta, and most recently Versace.

-The Vogue covergirl also has a huge social media following, boasting over 13.3 million followers on her personal Instagram account.
+The Vogue cover girl also has a huge social media following, boasting over 13.3 million followers on her personal Instagram account.